AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 I'll try to use the [Kupiki Hotspot Script](https://github.com/pihomeserver/Kupiki-Hotspot-Script) to get the hotspot running first.
 It's a script that automatically creates a wifi hotspot that already includes some things like a captive portal and a secure authentication process.
 I will attempt to rewrite this authentication process to disable the hashing of passwords entered in the captive portal.

 Some things that had to be done manually using the Kupiki Hotspot Script:
-- sudo apt-get install mariadb-server
+- `sudo apt-get install mariadb-server`
+- Rewrite part of the script to install dependencies before restarting the NIC.

 Issues during installation:
 - At one point, the NIC is reset, changing the IP address, default gateway etc. The problem is, I was using the wifi NIC to both connect to the internet and host the hotspot.
 This is obviously not possible, so I had to connect the Pi3 to the internet using an ethernet cable.